tjfontaine/cloudnative/machine-learning/kubeflow/quickstart.md

 You should then be able to hit `http://127.0.0.1:8000` in your browser, and log in with any credentials.
 I use username/password "test".

-### Spawn a new Jupyter Notebook instance
+### Spawn a New Jupyter Notebook Instance

-Next, you need to launch a new Jupyter Notebook instance with Tensorflow available to it.
-This is a simple process of selecting a Tensorflow/Jupyter notebook image from the "Image" dropdown.
+Next, you need to launch a new Jupyter notebook instance with TensorFlow available to it.
+This is a simple process of selecting a TensorFlow/Jupyter notebook image from the "Image" dropdown.
 I used version 1.8.0, geared for CPUs.
 You may want to use the GPU version if your underlying hardware supports it.

 ![](jupyter-create.png)

 The process of launching the new instance can take some time as a new Kubernetes pod is being launched in the background.
-This will vary depending on your underlying hardware, but somewhere in the region of 10-30 minutes is about normal.
+This will vary depending on your underlying hardware, but approximately 10-30 minutes is normal.

-You don't need to do anything but wait, however, if interested you could use `kubectl get events -w` from your development machine to see the status of the provisioning.
-Running this command can also give you the pod name that can, in turn, be used with `kubectl logs <pod name>` to get a more in-depth view of what the new pod is actually doing.
+You don't need to do anything but wait.
+However, if interested you can use `kubectl get events -w` from your development machine to see the status of the provisioning.
+Running this command can also give you the pod name that can, in turn, be used with `kubectl logs <pod name>`, which will give you a more in-depth view of what the new pod is actually doing.
 These two commands will be invaluable for debugging any issues during launch.

-### Create your notebook!
+### Create Your Notebook!

-Once the Jupyter Notebook application instance has been spawned, you will be dropped into a webpage that has a file browser.
+Once the Jupyter notebook application instance has started, you will see a webpage that has a file browser.
 This is where you will need to create your notebook, which can be done by selecting the "new" dropdown, and selecting Python 7.

 ![](new-notebook.png)

-Once launched, the most important things to pay attention to inside of your notebook are:
+Once launched, the most important things to pay attention to inside your notebook are:

 1. The notebook code areas.
 This is where you write/paste the Python code you want to run.
 You can have one or many blocks of code.
 2. The "Run" button.
 This will execute the selected code area.
 Any output generated will be displayed directly beneath the code area.